newrelic/infra-integrations-sdk/CONTRIBUTING.md

 ## Testing

-The agent includes a suite of unit tests with each package which should be used to verify your changes don't break existing functionality.
+The Infrastructure Integrations SDK includes a suite of unit tests with each package which should be used to verify your changes don't break existing functionality.

 ### Running Tests